Boeing v. Bombardier: Tariff is now 300%

 The U.S. Commerce Department has heaped another big tariff on Bombardier's new C Series jet -- a win for Boeing.

 The department's International Trade Administration said Friday that it would recommend a 79.82% tariff on the import of each roughly 110-seat Canadian airliner.

-The penalty stems from an allegation by Boeing (BA) that Bombardier sold the C Series to Delta Air Lines last year at "absurdly low prices."
+The penalty stems from an allegation by Boeing (BA) that Bombardier sold the C Series to Delta Air Lines last year at "absurdly low prices" to undercut Boeing and win business.

 The ruling comes on top of 219.63% penalty recommended by Commerce's ITA on September 26.
 The agency found that national and provincial governments in Canada had given improper subsidies to Bombardier when the company was struggling several years ago.